seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 To make your target actually do something, you need to implement a subclass of ``TargetMachine``.
 This implementation should typically be in the file ``lib/Target/DummyTargetMachine.cpp``, but any file in the ``lib/Target`` directory will be built and should work.
-To use LLVM's target independent code generator, you should do what all current machine backends do: create a subclass of ``LLVMTargetMachine``.
+To use LLVM37's target independent code generator, you should do what all current machine backends do: create a subclass of ``LLVM37TargetMachine``.
 (To create a target from scratch, create a subclass of ``TargetMachine``.)

-To get LLVM to actually build and link your target, you need to add it to the ``TARGETS_TO_BUILD`` variable.
+To get LLVM37 to actually build and link your target, you need to add it to the ``TARGETS_TO_BUILD`` variable.
 To do this, you modify the configure script to know about your target when parsing the ``--enable-targets`` option.
 Search the configure script for ``TARGETS_TO_BUILD``, add your target to the lists